 After experiencing the challenges of custom development firsthand, many organizations discover that pre-built Application Intelligence solutions offer a fundamentally different value proposition.

-Organizations that choose a pre-built enterprise analytics platform with Application Intelligence gain three critical advantages.
+Organizations that choose a pre-built enterprise analytics platform with Application Intelligence gain four critical advantages:

 What takes 12-24+ months to build internally can be deployed in 8-12 weeks with a pre-built solution.
-Every week of delay in analytics deployment means continued reliance on manual processes, missed opportunities for improvement, and competitive disadvantage versus data-driven competitors.
+Every week of delay in analytics deployment means continued reliance on manual processes, missed opportunities for improvement, and competitive disadvantage.

 Perhaps the most underrated benefit is what happens when your ERP upgrades.
-With a vendor-supported solution, you request the latest version and receive updated connectors and models that maintain compatibility.
+With a vendor-supported solution, you receive updated connectors and models that maintain compatibility.
 No rebuilding required.
 No emergency projects.
 No disrupted reporting.

-Departmental BI projects may have some early successes but as you roll in into adoption, the project is not automated or scalable.
+Departmental BI projects may find some early successes, but as you roll into broader adoption, the project is not automated or scalable.
+A pre-built platform provides the structured methodology to grow from one department to the entire enterprise.

 The Total Cost Question: Beyond the Obvious Numbers